As we near the end of May, I’m updating my list of summer wardrobe essentials in preparation for 22 Days of Summer Fashion, which starts on Monday!

-By way of disclaimer, every woman is different so these lists of “essentials” are really more like suggestions.
-Take your lifestyle, your job, and your budget into consideration, but this is my list of summer wardrobe essentials for a stay-at-home mom (or work-at-home mom) who dresses fairly casually most of the time but also needs a few dressier outfits for church on Sunday and/or an occasional date night or lunch date with friends.
+By way of disclaimer, every woman is different so these “essentials” are really more like suggestions.
+Take your lifestyle, your job, and your budget into consideration, but this is my list of summer wardrobe essentials for a stay-at-home mom (or work-at-home mom) who dresses fairly casually most of the time, but also needs a few dressier outfits for church on Sunday and/or an occasional date night or lunch date with friends.

 Summer Wardrobe Essentials

 I have a very casual lifestyle so that will be reflected in this list.
 If you need work wear for a professional environment, your list may look a little different, but this should still be a good starting point.

 White jeans top the list because they’re one of the mainstays of my summer wardrobe.
 They make a crisp statement and pair well with everything from neutrals to pastels to brights.

 Right now my go-to white jeans are the Madewell skinny crops pictured above.
 They’re moderately priced, and they fit great.
 Best of all, they aren’t see-through, and they don’t bag out with wear.
 I also love these Levi’s straight crops for more casual days.

 Shop white jeans:

 wearing: Joe’s Jeans shorts

 As a stay-at-home mom, I practically live in denim shorts in the summertime.
 I’m willing to spend money on my jean shorts because I wear them so much, but I’ve also been on the hunt for more budget-friendly pairs to recommend.

 Be sure to take into consideration your body type and style aesthetic, and choose a pair that you will love to wear over and over.
 If you struggle with shorts, you may like my post on dos and don’ts for wearing shorts.
 And if you don’t like shorts, check out my post on alternatives to shorts!